stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 The selection process is as follows:
 1. **Nomination Phase**: Open a call for nominations within the community.
 2. **Evaluation & Community Feedback**: The proposed signer set will be published to provide transparency.
-3. **SIP Vote**: The community will vote on the signer criteria and proposed signer set.
+3. **SIP Vote**: The community will vote on the sBTC signer criteria.
 4. **Final Selection**: The final list of signers will be selected based on community feedback and successful completion of SIP-028.

 ### Updating The sBTC Signer Set